mel-michael/reverse-polish-notation/multi-tenant-solution.md

 - Architecture type

-- Data management
+- Data Management & Storage

 - Technology to be Used

 - Performance

-- Storage

 - Security